scala/docs.scala-lang/tutorials/tour/basics.md

 val yetAnotherPoint = Point(2, 2)
 ```

-And they are compared by values.
+And they are compared by value.

 ```
 if (point == anotherPoint) {